Tribal Court

 The Pueblo of Santa Ana (Tribal Court)

-Please included the case number and/or copy of the citation with the money order.
+Please include the case number and/or copy of the citation with the money order.

 The court will forward your money order to the tribal finance department and once the receipt is prepared, we will mail you the original receipt and record the payment in your case records.